susiechoi/Cellular-Automata-Simulator/doc/REFACTORING_DISCUSSION_sc477_ceb55_js640.md

 # Checklist refactoring

-I chose to address "Communication" issues in the Segregation and Grid classes by decomposing 1-line "if" statements into 2-line decompositions of the "if" with the action in curly braces.
+We chose to address "Communication" issues in the Segregation and Grid classes by decomposing 1-line "if" statements into 2-line decompositions of the "if" with the action in curly braces.
 We also removed unused imports in Grid, SplashScreen, and SegregationCell.
 All of the "Communication" changes were considered major and required little discussion by the team.

 There were no notable errors in flexibility.
 There were a few errors under modularity regarding the STATE_COLORS array holding the colors for each state of cell in the simulations.
 We removed the duplication by creating a single Cell colors array in the Cell superclass.